matys1/lab1-web/book-notes/part-5.md

 }
 ```

-CONTINUE: In the book I have to continue from "Looping Through Object Properties" but before I do so I have to understand the `for...in` and `for...of` loops.
-I added the two examples from the section in the book (looping an object l23-loop-object.html and looping a names array l23-loop-object.html) that I need to also go over.
-The book uses `for...in` to loop an array but MDN says you should better use `for...of` instead but you cannot just swap the `in` for `of`.. doesn't work.
-Everything above though is done 100%.
+CONTINUE: In the book I have to continue from "Looping Through Object Properties" but before I do so I have to understand and write about the `for...in` and `for...of` loops.
+I added the two examples from the section in the book (looping an object l23-loop-object.html and looping a names array l23-loop-array.html) that I have now gone over, commented fully and understood.
+The book uses `for...in` to loop an array but MDN and other sources say you should better use `for...of` for arrays instead so I modified it correctly.

 ---